ArnavKumarCodeNext/ArnavKumarCodeNext/README.md

 ### Hi there 👋
+I am a Tech-nerd with big aspirations.
+Ever since I accidentally stumbled upon the field of computer science, I've learned so many things and met so many great people.
+The opportunities and connections that the process of pursuing this field has brought me are unparalleled.
+All I wish to do now is give back to this visionary community.
 <!--
 **ArnavKumarCodeNext/ArnavKumarCodeNext** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.